mdfarhantanvir/StayTrack-Employee-Retention-Predictor/README.md

 # StayTrack-Employee-Retention-Predictor
-StayTrack is a machine learning tool that predicts employee attrition and provides insights into key factors affecting retention.
-It helps HR teams make data-driven decisions to improve workforce stability and engagement

 ## Overview
 StayTrack is a machine learning-powered employee retention predictor that helps organizations identify employees at risk of leaving and provides actionable insights to improve retention strategies.
+It helps HR teams make data-driven decisions to improve workforce stability and engagement

 ## Project Structure
 ```